smkamil/hello-word/README.md

 # hello-word
-This is to learn how github works
+This is to learn how github works.
+This is my README.md file